thin-edge/thin-edge.io/common/service/DISCUSSION.md

 * Stateless, functional approach.
 Mapping over streams is purely functional.

 * Testable.
-Pass in a stream and compare against the stream that is produced.
+Pass in a stream and compare against the stream that it produces.

 * Reusability.